bproai/pieverse-desktop/Business Plan/business-plan.md

 ## Solution

-PiEVerse Desktop embodies our vision of collaborative intelligence, creating a platform where humans and AGI engage in mutual growth and discovery:
+PieVerse Desktop embodies our vision of collaborative intelligence, creating a platform where humans and AGI engage in mutual growth and discovery:

 1. **Interactive AI Companion**: A natural interface that allows for fluid, multi-modal communication between human and AGI, supporting:
    - Voice-based natural conversations powered by GPT-4o Realtime